sibo/xtbdft/README.md

 # xtbdft

 This is the official repository of the `xtbdft` program, a wrapper script for multi-level molecular modelling powered by CREST/GFN2-xTB, NWChem (DFT), and Goodvibes (anharmonic frequency corrections).
-These underlying softwares are open-source.
+XTBDFT and all underlying softwares are open-source.

 ## Pre-Requisites
 - Python3.x